bogzbonny/yeehaw/docs/03_architecture.md

      - mouse position events are local (upper right is 0, 0)
      - could create a new position type and send that in with the crossterm mouse event

- - DynLocation change hooks?
-   - elements could setup interdependancies around scaling
-   - how to deal with inf.recurrsion??
-NOT AN ISSUE
-     - if two elements want to have a common edge.
-       - eg. element 1 shifts, triggering element 2 which shifts, which triggers element 1 which doesn't change as it's already in the correct position.
- - DONT DO Move DynLocationSet back to the responses?
-   - would need to first create widget builders which actually need the location